Procedure: Define Attribute Relationships and Examine Attribute Relationship Property Settings in Analysis Services 2005

 Illustration 5: Hierarchies and Levels Pane, Customer Dimension

-pane, expand the Geography attribute by clicking the + sign to
+4. In the Attributes pane, expand the Geography attribute by clicking the “+” sign to its immediate left.

 Illustration 6: Member Properties Linking Non-Key Attributes to Key Attribute

 5. In the Attributes pane, expand the Full Name attribute.

 We see that the Geography attribute is related to the Full Name attribute.
 We also note that the Postal Code attribute is indirectly related to the Full Name attribute through the Geography attribute, because Postal Code is linked to the Geography attribute and the Geography attribute is linked to the Full Name attribute.
 These relationships are circled in Illustration 7.